superduper-io/superduper/README.md

 ## About

-SuperDuperDB is a Python framework that wraps your favorite database into a virtual data layer that transparently "wires together" critical components involved in AI/data interactions, including backend communication, data encoding and serializaton, handlers for data changes, streaming inference, vector indexing, parallel computation, and interfaces with popular AI frameworks and APIs.
+SuperDuperDB is a Python framework to design unified environments where AI and data seamlessly coexist, thus simplifying deployment, monitoring, and maintenance of AI workflows.
+This environment is tailored to application's requirements, and wires together critical components involved in AI/data interaction, including backend communication, data encoding, handlers for data changes, and interfaces with popular AI frameworks and APIs.

-This approach helps create a unified infrastructure where AI and data coexist seamlessly, thus simplifying deployment, monitoring, and maintenance, streamlining the overall AI workflow.

-To develop AI workflows, SuperDuperDB provides a simple declarative API that you can use for running conventional ML tasks such as classification and segmentation, or building complex generative AI, LLM-chat, vector search, and highly customized AI workflows with specialized models.
+For the development of such environments, SuperDuperDB features a simple yet expressive declarative API, supporting AI workflows ranging from conventional machine learning to complex generative AI and vector search.

 <p align="center">